 - Clavicle: collar bone

 These three bones are held in place by muscles, ligaments, and tendons.
-Shoulder joint has the greatest range of motion compared to other joint, due to which, the chances of an injury also increase.
+The shoulder joint has the greatest range of motion compared to other joint, due to which, the chances of an injury also increase.

 Symptoms of a shoulder injury